ABOUT Our LAW Firm

-At Highlander Law Group we embody the characteristics of the Scottish Highlanders: strong work ethic, loyalty and a determination to succeed.
+At Highlander Law Group, a law firm with offices in Tantallon (just outside of Halifax, Nova Scotia) we embody the characteristics of the Scottish Highlanders: strong work ethic, loyalty and a determination to succeed.
 The founder of Highlander, Dianna Rievaj, is originally a MacDonald from Antigonish, Nova Scotia – the Highland Heart of Nova Scotia.
 Like many Nova Scotia families with Scottish descent, the MacDonald’s have strong ties to their Scottish culture.

 DIANNA M. RIEVAJ LLB, MBA